jakub-mas/homepage/README.md

 - **JS**

 <p>
-Website is using normalized, also classes of elements are named according to BEM convention.
+Website is using Normalized.
+CSS, also classes are named according to BEM convention.
 </p>

 ## Creator